fbpx

 Use Present Tense: Phrase affirmations in the present tense as if the desired outcome is already happening.
 This reinforces a sense of immediacy and reality.

-Believe and Feel: As you repeat affirmations, truly believe in their message and evoke the associated positive emotions.
+Believe and Feel: As you repeat affirmations, truly believe in their message and evoke positive emotions.
 This enhances their impact on your mindset.

 Consistency: Regularity is key.
 Repeat affirmations daily, integrating them into your routine—morning rituals, before bedtime, or during meditation.

-Mirror: Look into your own eyes in the mirror when you are reciting the affirmation, and always speak aloud.
+Mirror: When you recite the affirmation, look into your own eyes in the mirror and always speak aloud.

 Scientific Studies on Affirmations